ScalaWilliam/git-work/documentation/solution.md

 The listing interface is the Git Work website.

 New **Work Items** are be posted to Twitter at minimum, but it is worth exploring other platforms where work can be posted.
+Where items are posted on social media, they appear as rich media.

 There is a dashboard to view metrics of the system for validation.